maulvikallon/maulvikallon/README.md

 This repository highlights my hands-on cybersecurity labs from the **TryHackMe SOC Level 1 Path** and supporting projects.
-Each lab demonstrates real-world SOC workflows such as log analysis, SIEM monitoring, and phishing triage, etc.
+Each lab demonstrates real-world SOC workflows such as log analysis, SIEM monitoring, and phishing triage, etc. 👉 [View Full Profile on TryHackMe](https://tryhackme.com/p/maulvikallon)

 ---